linusmimietz/Scriptable-Auto-Update/README.md

   main
 };
 ```
-Copy the content from main.js and replace the `scriptName` and `scriptUrl` with your custom parameters.
+Copy the content from *main.js* and replace the `scriptName` and `scriptUrl` with your custom values.
 Then simply paste it into Scriptable!

 ## Example
 Take a look inside the example folder to see an implementation.